 The premier ALPCA event is the annual convention, which is held over four days every June or July at varying locations around the United States.
 A convention attracts many hundreds of ALPCA members, who bring probably millions of license plates of all ages and descriptions to display, trade, and sell.
 Smaller ALPCA events, called regional meets, are held throughout North America nearly year-round.

 ALPCA members receive a top-notch bi-monthly magazine that's chock-full of license plate photos and stories, access to ALPCA's invaluable online archives, and instant respect and fellowship with other like-minded people.

 If you're not already a member, why not join ALPCA today, and get in on the fun?

 The Chesapeake Region is the regional chapter of ALPCA serving Virginia, Maryland, Delaware, and Washington, D.C.
 We're ALPCA members first, and we've formed this group in order to hold regional ALPCA plate meets (and hopefully other activities as well) on a regular basis within our geographic territory.

 The region was re-activated in the spring of 2010, after 11 years of being dormant.
 We're working on recording the history of ALPCA regional meets and independent meets held within our territory.
 It's very rough at this point, and we need some "old-timers" to help fill in the blanks.
 Read what we've got so far.

 We believe in keeping things simple, and so there's no separate club to join or dues to pay in order to be a part of the ALPCA Chesapeake Region.
 You don't even have to live in our territory, although it helps.
 If you're already an ALPCA member, just come out to one of our events and prepare to enjoy yourself!

-Our current officers and key committee chairs are as follows:
+Our current officers, directors, and key committee chairs are as follows:

 We have lots of other positions that we're in the process of trying to fill.
 Learn more.